FlyersWeb/vagrant-docker-ansible/README.md

   1. install an ``ubuntu trusty`` virtual machine shipped with docker (see Vagrantfile)
   2. share the docker-ansible-nginx folder containing a Dockerfile with an ``ubuntu vivid`` image.
   3. ship in this docker image the ``ansible playbook`` to install a ``nginx server`` inside of it
-  4. allows you to edit only the playbook to ship what you want in your docker image
+  4. allows you to edit only the playbook to ship what you want in your docker image or elsewhere

 How to use it
 -------------